arunptp/arunptp.github.io/_posts/2019-01-25-I-finally-have-a-site.md

 ---
 layout: post
-published: false
-title: Untitled
+title: First post!
 ---

-Finally, a place for my soliloquy.
+This is my first post, how exciting!